developer-onizuka/O365Access_GraphAPI/README.md

 ```

 # 4. Get Mail from O365 with Client Credentials Flow
 As you can see below, the resource owner(=you) will not be involved during Client Credentials Flow.
-It means only go through between WebApp and AzureAD not involving the resource owner, so it is also called as **2-legged OAuth**.
+It means only going through between WebApp and AzureAD not involving the resource owner, so it is also called as **2-legged OAuth**.

 ```
 # export TENANT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx